-The interviewer requires the following qualifications to perform this assessment.
+The interviewer requires no special qualifications to perform this assessment.
 Previous interviewing experience will be helpful.
 Training should include:

-- Reading and studying the LLFS Manual of Operations - Thorough review of the questionnaires and forms. - Practice administering the questionnaires (using the response forms) on volunteers (if possible, ageeligible volunteers). - Local training and supervision for the major portions of the survey battery by staff earlier certified for the LLFS
+- Reading and studying the LLFS Manual of Operations - Thorough review of the questionnaires and forms. - Practice administering the questionnaires (using the response forms) on volunteers (if possible, ageeligible volunteers).